Blog

 Under Florida Statutes §627.737, you can only recover non-economic damages like pain and suffering if your injury resulted in significant and permanent loss of an important bodily function, permanent injury, significant scarring or disfigurement, or death.

-What Is the Average Personal Injury Settlement in Florida?
+Is There an ‘Average’ Personal Injury Settlement in Florida?

 There is no single “average” settlement amount because every case is different.
 Settlement values depend on factors like: